 Bloom offers a range of terpene-rich vape pens and dabs to experience the full flavor and range of effects that cannabis offers.
 THC percentages for our vapes and concentrates typically range from 75% up to 90% for more potent strains.

-California customers can order Bloom Vapes & Concentrates for delivery here.
+California customers can find Bloom Vapes & Concentrates retailers here.

 Other customers can find Bloom Vapes & Concentrates at a retailer near you.